Fliplet/fliplet-cli/docs/API/helpers/interface-fields.md

 Supported `full-screen` provider packages:

 - `com.fliplet.file-picker` Choose one or multiple files and folders
-- `com.fliplet.email` Configure an email
+- `com.fliplet.email-provider` Configure an email

 Example for a `full-screen` provider: